-Good academic standing: To maintain good academic standing and to meet the requirements for graduation, a student must demonstrate acceptable performance in course work after being admitted to a graduate program.
-This requires a minimum cumulative Grade Point Average (GPA) of 3.00 or higher in all graduate course work.

-Furthermore, good academic standing requires satisfactory progress in the overall graduate program.
+- 1. Good academic standing: To maintain good academic standing and to meet the requirements for graduation, a student must demonstrate acceptable performance in course work after being admitted to a graduate program.
+This requires a minimum cumulative Grade Point Average (GPA) of 3.00 or higher in all graduate course work. - Furthermore, good academic standing requires satisfactory progress in the overall graduate program.
 The student's advisor or graduate advisory committee may render judgments as to whether satisfactory progress is being made toward the degree, taking into account all aspects of academic performance and promise, not necessarily course work alone.
 Departments may recommend termination of a student's graduate status at any time if the student is not making satisfactory progress toward the degree.
-Examples of unsatisfactory progress may include, but are not limited to, inadequate GPA, inadequate research and/or research skills, failure to obtain satisfactory grades in required courses for the program, or failing the candidacy, comprehensive, or final oral examination.

-2. Academic Warning: Any student who has attempted 18 or fewer credit hours and has less than a 3.0 overall GPA will be given an academic warning.
-Students on academic warning may not enroll in more than 9 semester credit hours.
+Examples of unsatisfactory progress may include, but are not limited to, inadequate GPA, inadequate research and/or research skills, failure to obtain satisfactory grades in required courses for the program, or failing the candidacy, comprehensive, or final oral examination. - 2.
+Academic Probation: Any student who has either (i) attempted 18 or fewer credit hours and received a semester GPA of less than 3.0 or (ii) attempted more than 18 credit hours and received less than a 3.0 cumulative GPA will be placed on academic probation. - A student on academic probation with 18 or fewer attempted credit hours will be required to earn a semester GPA of 3.0 or higher by the end of the next regular (non-summer) semester to return to good academic standing

-- 3. Academic Probation: Any student who has attempted more than 18 credit hours and has less than a 3.0 overall GPA will be placed on academic probation for the subsequent regular (non-summer) semester.
-A student on academic probation will be required to improve his/her overall GPA to 3.0 or higher by the end of the probationary semester.
-Students on academic probation may not enroll in more than 9 semester credit hours. - 4.
-Dismissal: A student on probation who fails to improve his/her overall GPA to 3.0 or higher by the end of the probationary period may be dismissed.
+- A student on academic probation with more than 18 attempted hours will be required to improve his/her cumulative GPA to 3.0 or higher by the end of the next regular (non-summer) semester to return to good academic standing. - Students on academic probation may not enroll in more than 9 semester credit hours. - 3.
+Dismissal: A student who is placed on probation after attempting 18 credit hours and who fails to improve his/her cumulative GPA to 3.0 or higher by the end of the probationary period, that is, by the end of the next regular (non-summer) semester, will be dismissed.